 Hancock County Residents have the opportunity to bring their old paints, household chemicals and other Household Hazardous Wastes (HHW) to Litter Landing for recycling.
 This program is open to Hancock County residents only.
 They do not accept HHW from businesses or organizations.

 My street light is out or flickering on and off.
 Who do I call to have it repaired?American Electric Power is responsible for street lights in Findlay.
-To report an issue, contact AEP at http://www.aep.com/ or 1-800-672-2231.
+To report an issue, contact AEP online or call 1-800-672-2231.

 Please have the location of the pole and, if possible, the pole number, prior to contacting AEP.

 For Hancock-Wood Electric Cooperative Customers please call 419-423-4841.

 What are the hours and location of the Green Waste Site?For the current hours, please see the Green Waste Site page.